 The courses last 8 weeks and are offered cost-free to participants.
 They include a stipend to enable the women to attend and provide them with the training and course materials.
 Having completed the course, each participant is supported for 6 months with a personalized mentoring and evaluation programme which consists of weekly follow up calls and home visits from the XOW team.

 Our support – In 2020 the LATA Foundation sponsored XOW’s first ‘Bootcamp for XtraOrdinary Entrepreneurs’ which enabled 30 low-income women entrepreneurs from Managua to participate in the course and gave them the practical training required to grow their businesses and make them sustainable.
 We also provided emergency funding related to the COVID-19 pandemic, providing 25 families with cleaning kits and extra psycho-social and business support to help mitigate the economic impact of the crisis on their businesses and homes

-Now in 2022 the Lata Foundation will continue to support XtraOrdinary Women by supporting a cohort of 40 female entrepreneurs living in impoverished areas of Managua to regenerate their livelihoods and grow their businesses.
+During 2022 and 2023 the Lata Foundation has continued our partnership with XtraOrdinary Women by donating towards their annual Bootcamp for XtraOrdinary Entrepreneurs.
+The Bootcamp aims to give 40 female entrepreneurs, living in impoverished areas of Managua, the know-how to regenerate their livelihoods and grow their businesses.
 The LATA Foundation funding will support logistics of psychologist visits to the communities at the start of the Bootcamp cycle and the implementation of training sessions.

 How you can help? – £25 provides a woman with course material; £50 provides a family in disadvantage with a home visit by a psychologist; £100 sponsors a woman to participate in the 8-week job skills training course.
 Donate here.